syoyo/tinygltf/README.md

 ### Branches

 * `sajson` : Use sajson to parse JSON.
-Parsing only but faster compile time(2x reduction compared to json.hpp and RapidJson)
+Parsing only but faster compile time(2x reduction compared to json.hpp and RapidJson), but not well maintained.

 ## Builds